Houdini 21.0 Nodes Geometry nodes

 Warning

-If you do not provide muscle tension lines on the Muscle Flex SOP node’s input 3, then you have to keyframe your muscle’s muscletension or else your muscles will not contract.
+If you do not provide activated muscle tension lines on the Muscle Flex SOP node’s input 3, then you have to keyframe your muscle’s muscletension or else your muscles will not contract.

-Link muscles to muscle tension lines
+Automatically link muscles to muscle tension lines

 • Connecting your Muscle Flex SOP node’s inputs.